-Barbados offers a wealth of entertainment and a buzzing nightlife.
-Barbados is alive with music, bands, festivals, concerts, bars, nightclubs, rum shops and even a piano bar hosted by a world famous Broadway star.
+Barbados offers a wealth of entertainment and a buzzing nightlife, which is alive with music, bands, festivals, concerts, bars, nightclubs and rum shops.

 Barbadians are naturally vibrant and love to relax with friends at a good party or fete.
-They also enjoy taking in shows, performances, plays and dances; and there are plenty to choose from.
+They also enjoy taking in shows, performances, plays, and dances.

 Our Barbados entertainment guide showcases limitless possibilities in the realms of entertainment.
 And if you book through Totally Barbados you may be entitled to exclusive discounts and offers.

-We boast a wide range of nightclubs, some indoors and air-conditioned, some outdoors and rustic, some on the beach and some inland; we even have a couple that float!
+We boast a broad range of bars and nightclubs, some indoors and air-conditioned, some outdoors and rustic, some on the beach and some inland; we even have a couple that float.
 Some of the nightclubs feature different theme nights including salsa dancing and beach parties.

 There are two main areas of bars and clubs on the island:

-» St Lawrence Gap – On the South coast of Barbados is this busy, vibrant street of bars and clubs.
-This is perhaps the busiest place on the island at which to party the night away.
+— St Lawrence Gap – On the South coast of Barbados is this busy, vibrant street of bars and clubs.
+A favorite is perhaps the most active place on the island at which to party the night away.
 Although most of our bars tend to boast a Bajan ambiance, here you can also find Mexican, Irish, Indian, English, and American.

 These bands still regularly perform at many local venues.
-In recent years there has also been a huge rise in the alternative music fields with artists like:
+In recent years there has also been a considerable rise in the alternative music fields with artists like:

-» Rupee – local Calypsonians, who have been signed with Atlantic Records.
+— Rupee – local Calypsonian, signed with Atlantic Records.

 Other Entertainment Options

-» Sports bars and pool halls – There are a variety of sports bars in which you can watch your favourite matches across the island.
+— Sports bars and pool halls – There are a variety of sports bars in which you can watch your favorite matches across the island.

-» Karaoke – You can become a star, under the stars by putting on your own show at any of the numerous karaoke spots across the island.
+— Karaoke – You can become a star, under the stars by putting on your show at any of the numerous karaoke spots across the island.

-These shows tend to feature a lot of local culture like the Limbo dancer, Caribbean dancer, fire eater and stilt men.
+These shows tend to feature a lot of local cultures like the Limbo dancer, Caribbean dancer, fire eater and stilt-men.
 They also showcase local bands.

-There are many fish markets on the island which host fresh fish fry ups with live music and entertainment.
+There are many fish markets on the island which host fresh fish fry-ups with live music and entertainment.
 Perhaps the most famous of these is Oistins Fish Market.
-On Friday nights this market comes to life with delicious, fresh fish cooked before your eyes, live local music and performances on stage, and stalls selling local crafts and jewellery.
-Among the glittering treasure trove stalls are dance floors where you can try your hand at salsa or just have a good old boogie.
+On Friday nights this market comes to life with delicious, fresh fish cooked before your eyes live local music and performances on stage, and stalls selling local crafts and jewelry.
+Among the glittering treasure are booths and dance floors where you can try your hand at salsa or just have a good old boogie.